ebahtiyar/Detection-and-Correction-of-Grammatical-Errors-in-Turkish-Using-NLP/README.md

 # Detection and Correction of Grammatical Errors in Turkish Using NLP

- Detecting and correcting spelling errors in Turkish based on artificial intelligence
+In this project, we detect and correct grammatical errors in Turkish using NLP techniques and traditional algorithms.